AnthonyCxx/Notes-and-Writeups/C++/Advanced/Forwarding.md

 }
 ```

-## Preserving References with _forward()_ (Perfect Forwarding)
+## Preserving Value Types with _forward()_ (Perfect Forwarding)
 > Recommended Video: [_Back to Basics: Move Semantics (part 2 of 2)_](https://www.youtube.com/watch?v=pIzaZbKUw2s), by Klaus Iglberger <br />

 When you pass an argument to a function, it becomes an _lvalue_ regardless of whether it was passed to the function as an _lvalue_ or an _rvalue_, since parameters
 are variables.
-If you call _forward()_ on an argument, it casts the argument to the reference type it was originally passed as.
+If you call _forward()_ on an argument, it casts the argument to the value type it was originally passed as.
 This allows you to pass arguments from
-a function to another function without losing the type of reference, which is called perfect forwarding and is vitally important for wrapper and factory functions.
+a function to another function without losing the type of value, which is called perfect forwarding and is vitally important for wrapper and factory functions.

 In short, _move()_ allows you to treat an _lvalue_ like an _rvalue_ and _forward()_ allows you to preserve the orignal type of reference that was passed.